Day 5 of the 12 Days of CHRISTmas

 I lost my best friend at age fifteen.
 We had grown up together and it seemed impossible that someone who was always there, was suddenly gone.

 Those around me seemed to go about their day, unaffected by this tragedy.
 It was as if the world around me kept moving while I was stuck in time, reliving every moment with her.

 Family and friend tried to comfort me by saying that I would see her again.
 That death wasn’t the end.
 I wanted to believe that… but in the reality of death, I didn’t know how.

 Days after her passing, I was alone in my room and completely overwhelmed with sadness.
 I felt as though my heart was going to burst out of my chest.
 I couldn’t handle her loss for another second!

-I then found myself on my knees and in pure desperation pleaded to know that her spirit still existed.
-That she was in a better place and that I would get to see her again.
+I then found myself on my knees and in pure desperation pleaded to know if her spirit still existed.
+If she was in a better place and if I would get to see her again.

 It was at that point that I became encircled about with warmth.
 True and lasting happiness filled every part of my body.
 I knew without any doubt that I felt her current joy of being in a wonderful place completely free.
 I felt the warm truth that Christ was resurrected, and I understood that because of him I would see her again.